groninge01/docs-v3/docs/concepts/vault/buffer.md

  * - The buffer needs to have some liquidity and have its asset registered in `_bufferAssets` storage.
  *
  * @param wrappedToken Address of the wrapped token that implements IERC4626
  * @param sharesToRemove Amount of shares to remove from the buffer.
-Cannot be greater than sharesOwner's
+Cannot be greater than sharesOwner's total shares.
+It is expressed in underlying token native decimals
- * total shares.
-It is expressed in underlying token native decimals.
+ * @param minAmountUnderlyingOutRaw Minimum amount of underlying tokens to receive from the buffer.
+It is expressed in underlying token native decimals
+ * @param minAmountWrappedOutRaw Minimum amount of wrapped tokens to receive from the buffer.
+It is expressed in
+ * wrapped token native decimals
  * @return removedUnderlyingBalanceRaw Amount of underlying tokens returned to the user
  * @return removedWrappedBalanceRaw Amount of wrapped tokens returned to the user */ function removeLiquidityFromBuffer(
     IERC4626 wrappedToken,
+    uint256 sharesToRemove,
+    uint256 minAmountUnderlyingOutRaw,
-    uint256 sharesToRemove
+    uint256 minAmountWrappedOutRaw
 ) external returns (uint256 removedUnderlyingBalanceRaw, uint256 removedWrappedBalanceRaw);
 ```